Brinn Labs, located in the Bay View neighborhood of Milwaukee, is home to the Betty Brinn Museum’s expanding Maker Initiatives.

 - The Be A Maker Teacher Studio – this partnership with the University of Wisconsin-Madison School of Education’s Departments of Educational Psychology and Curriculum and Instruction is dedicated to sharing best practices in maker education in FREE, year-round professional development workshops.
 This program is generously supported by Rockwell Automation.

-- Makerspace workshops and classes for everyone – introductory programs in February and March include Arduino Basics, Fiber Optics, Cyanotype Printing, Soft Circuits, Art Quilting and Painting on Silk.
+- Makerspace workshops and classes – introductory programs in include Arduino Basics, Raspberry Pi, Cyanotype Printing, Sewn Circuits, Wood Working, Printmaking, and more!
+Field trips, Scouting programs, Homeschool students.

-- Maker Faire Milwaukee – celebrating our fifth annual Faire September 28-30, 2018.
+- Maker Faire Milwaukee – celebrating our sixth annual Faire in 2019.
 Maker Faire Milwaukee is the largest FREE admission Faire in the United States and one of the largest of the more than 200 Maker Faires happening around the world.